cbworden/shake-doc/technical_guide.rst

 of GMPEs for ground motion estimation is fundamental to ShakeMap, we follow this convention and use Vs30-based amplification terms for accounting for site amplification.
-In :ref:`future-directions`, we suggest alternative approaches that require additional site information beyond Vs30. .
+In :ref:`future-directions`, we suggest alternative approaches that require additional site information beyond Vs30.

 Site Characterization Map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each region wishing to implement ShakeMap should have a Vs30 map that covers the entire area they wish to map.
-Using the 1994, Northridge (southern California) earthquake ShakeMap as an example (:num:`Figure #figure1-4`), we present, in :num:`Figure #figure1-5`, the Vs30 map used.
+Using the 1994, Northridge (Southern California) earthquake ShakeMap as an example (:num:`Figure #figure1-4`), we present, in :num:`Figure #figure1-5`, the Vs30 map used.
 Until 2015, the California site-condition map was based on geologic base maps as introduced by :ref:`Wills et al. \(2000\) <wills2000>`, and modified by Howard Bundock and Linda Seekins of the USGS Menlo Park (H. Bundock, written comm., 2002).
-The Wills' map extent is that of the State boundary; however, ShakeMap requires a rectangular grid, so fixed velocity regions were inserted to fill the grid areas representing the ocean and land outside of California.
+The Wills et al. map extent is that of the State boundary; however, ShakeMap requires a rectangular grid, so fixed velocity regions were inserted to fill the grid areas representing the ocean and land outside of California.
 Unique values were chosen to make it easy to replace those values in the future.
-The southern boundary of the Wills map coincides with the U.S.A./Mexico border.
+The southern boundary of the Wills et al. map coincides with the U.S.A./Mexico border.
 However, due to the abundant seismic activity in Imperial Valley and northern Mexico, we have continued the trend of the Imperial Valley and Peninsular Ranges south of the border by approximating the geology based on the topography; classification BC